 Durability & Build: (6.5/10)

 This toy has a ton of metal and enjoys a lot of heft.
 With that much metal you would assume there will be paint rub issues though I haven’t run into any yet.
 Fun fact, on the Fokker toy the swing bars for the leg are unpainted metal, it looks like it’s painted the same color as the veritech starting with Rick’s release.
 The gun that came with my Rick Hunter toy didn’t light up.
 I haven’t tested yet if it’s a bum gun or a bum battery.
-As alluded to above, there are definitely geometry issues in the torso/chest of battloid.
-The chest plate looks like it should settle lower on the body, letting the top be flat with the area behind it, but it doesn’t really lock into that position and when pushed into that position the gap at the heat shield worsens.
+As alluded to above, there are geometry issues in the torso/chest of battloid.
+The chest plate looks like it should settle lower on the body, letting the top be flat with the area behind it, but it doesn’t lock into that position and when forced the gap at the heat shield worsens.
 It seems to naturally sit a few millimeters above flat and the heat shield sits better at that position so it’s more of an oddity than an aggravation.
-Unfortunately, that feeling is common frequently in handling the toy.
+Unfortunately, that feeling that things are just a little off is common when handling the toy.
 It doesn’t come together tightly and it seldom inspires confidence.
-When you have to check several times that you have a toy transformed correctly because it feels ‘off’ you know it won’t get a great score here.
+When you need to check several times that you have a toy transformed correctly because it feels ‘off’ you know it won’t get a great score here.
 The gun fits incredibly securely into the articulated hand via a tiny peg.
 It looks like you’d run some risk if you frequently popped that gun in and out.